 The good news: You can slide back that curtain.
 Start seeing who’s reading your emails, clicking on links, and viewing attachments.
 And start getting that insight without spending a dime.

 Here’s what you’ll get:

-- This tool will show you when you’re emails are being opened.
-It will also save emails as templates to reuse later and let you schedule emails to send later.
+- This tool will show you when your business emails are being opened.
+It will also save emails as reusable templates and schedule emails to send later.

 - Whenever you write an email, think: who are you writing to?
 What are their values & needs?
 What exactly do you need from them?

 - You’re missing out on opportunities for quick improvement with your email signature, greeting lines, and sign-offs.

 - Emailing a stranger?
 Convey curiosity or utility in your subject line and first line.
 Then, deliver value (through WIIFY) in the body to get a reply.